MarianaMendanha/Projeto_Sphinx/README.md

 make.bat
 Makefile
 ```
-After that, we need to configure our sphinx in **conf.py**, there we can set a lot of things including themes for our documentation:
+After that, we need to configure our sphinx in **conf.py**, there, we can set a lot of things including themes for our documentation:
 - [Site with some disponible themes](https://sphinx-themes.org/)

 Here is an example of the parameters we can\need to change:
 ```py
 # So sphinx can look outside its scope (look through the project)